CHAPTER 1 – GENERAL PRINCIPLES

 1.4 – The WBSC is constituted of the Member Federations, Associations or Organisations, which organise, promote and develop the Sport in their respective countries or territories.

 1.5 – The WBSC is an association whose Member Federations, Associations or Organisations join the WBSC voluntarily; Full Member Federations are recognised in each country or territory as being the sole governing body for Baseball and/or Softball in that particular country or territory.
 By voluntarily affiliating with the WBSC, the Member Federation and/or their individual members/organisations/athletes/officials belonging to that Member Federation by participating in WBSC events and/or tournaments in any capacity whatsoever, implicitly and explicitly agree to adhere to the principles and specific conditions expressed in the Statutes, Code of the Divisions, By-Laws, Rules, Regulations of the WBSC as in effect at any particular time.

 ARTICLE 2.
 LOCATION

-2.1 The world headquarters of WBSC shall be located in Switzerland.
-The city may be selected by the WBSC General Meeting (the “General Meeting”).
+2.1 – The world headquarters of WBSC shall be located in Lausanne, Switzerland.
+The city may be changed by the WBSC Extraordinary Congress.

 ARTICLE 3.
 DISCRIMINATION

-3.1 WBSC shall not allow any discrimination against National Federations or individuals (competitors, officials, umpires, delegates, and the like) on the grounds of race, national origin, sex, color, religion, sexual orientation, ancestry, disability, or political affiliation.
+3.1 – WBSC shall not allow any discrimination against Member Federations, Associations or Organisations or individuals (athletes, officials, umpires, delegates, and the like) on the grounds of race, national origin, sex, colour, religion, sexual orientation, ancestry, disability, or political affiliation.